 The conference will provide a platform for professionals specialised in tax and tax crime matters to learn about the findings of the focus groups and contribute to the formulation of recommendations to the European Commission and stakeholders to enhance capabilities in the fight against tax crimes.

-Register here and contact our team for more information.
+Register here for the conference, and feel free to contact our team for more information.